Fabio-A-Sa/MoveFiles/README.md

 ### Metadata and exif

-A file (downloading an image from the internet or taking a photo with your phone) always contains important information about its creation - the metadata - which can be accessed through the Python Pillow (PIL) library.
+An image (downloading from the internet or taking photo with your phone) always contains important information about its creation - the metadata - which can be accessed through the Python Pillow (PIL) library.

 ```
 from PIL import Image